Ao-LiChen/UniZyme/README.md

 ![UniZyme Framework](framework.png)

 ## Data and Model Weights
 The datasets and model weights can be found at: [Data and Model Weights](https://zenodo.org/records/14841050).
-You can find the training, validation, and test splits and model weights for the large-scale baselines presented in the paper under data/Large_Scale_Data_Split.
+> **Update:** You can find the training, validation, and test splits and model weights for the large-scale baselines presented in the paper under data/Large_Scale_Data_Split.

 ## Dependencies
 Follow the steps below to set up the environment for **UniZyme**: